combust-labs/firebuild/README.md

 ### Additional settings

+- `--daemonize`: when specified, runs the VMM in a daemonized mode
-- `--identity-file`: full path to the publish SSH key to deploy to the running VMM
+- `--env-file`: full path to the environment file, multiple OK
 - `--env`: environment variable to deploy to configure the VMM with, multiple OK, format `--env=VAR_NAME=value`
-- `--env-file`: full path to the environment file, multiple OK
 - `--hostname`: hostname to apply to the VMM
+- `--identity-file`: full path to the publish SSH key to deploy to the running VMM

 ### Environment merging